Home » Energy » Update and Insights from Princess Elisabeth Artificial Energy Island

 As outlined in Elia’s application for the environmental permit and their publication issue for the Princess Elisabeth Island, the measures include:

 • construction of small ledges along the island’s flood-wall.
 These will attract black-legged kittiwakes: a species of seagull which lives and breeds on rocky cliffs.
-The ledges will mimic such cliffs, providing the kittiwakes with 2.6 kilometers of breeding habitat – enough space to accommodate over 5,000 nests;
+The ledges will mimic such cliffs, providing the kittiwakes with 2.6 kilometers of breeding habitat – enough space to accommodate over 5,000 nests

 • construction of an artificial reef which will allow marine life to flourish.
-A diverse and complex scour protection system which will be installed around the island, with fine gravel beds and boulders concentrated around each of its four corners will form the reef;
+A diverse and complex scour protection system which will be installed around the island, with fine gravel beds and boulders concentrated around each of its four corners will form the reef

 • construction of structures to support oyster beds.
-These oysters release larvae that could then settle within this meticulously designed habitat, kick-stating the formation of a biogenic oyster reef.
+These oysters release larvae that could then settle within this meticulously designed habitat, kick-stating the formation of a biogenic oyster reef

 • construction of relief panels which will be attached to the lower parts of the island’s foundations.
-These will provide small organisms and fish with places to shelter and forage for food.
+These will provide small organisms and fish with places to shelter and forage for food

 Impact To The Environment

 As outlined in their sustainability program, ActNow, Elia aims to preserve and strengthen ecosystems and biodiversity around their infrastructure.
-With their focus on issues like climate action (dimension 1) and, environmental and circular economy (dimension 2).
+With their focus on issues like climate action (dimension 1) and environmental and circular economy (dimension 2).

 Interest To The Society

 The island will span an area of 285 km2 as designated in Belgium’s 2020-2026 Maritime Spatial Plan.
-It will host new wind farms which will constitute the second offshore wind zones.
-These will be able to produce up to 3.5 Gigawatts of clean renewable wind energy.
+It will also host new wind farms which will constitute the second offshore wind zones.
+These will be able to produce up to 3.5 Gigawatts (GW) of clean renewable wind energy.

-Both Belgium’s first (producing 2.3 Gigawatts) and second offshore wind zones will help Belgium meet its national, and European climate ambitions.
-The EU aims to reach 300 Gigawatts of offshore wind energy capacity by 2050.
+Both Belgium’s first (producing 2.3 GW) and second offshore wind zones will help Belgium meet its national goals.
+Further aligning with Europe’s climate ambitions.
+Especially so as the EU aims to reach 300 GW of offshore wind energy capacity by 2050.
+A move that will help the EU achieve Net Zero and supply its citizens with affordable green energy.
+It will also allow it to reduce its reliance on molecule energy imports.

 Long term outlook